 1. Demographic portrait of Muslim Americans

-Muslim Americans are a diverse and growing population, currently estimated at 3.35 million people of all ages, including 2.05 million adults (see here for an explanation of this estimate).
+Muslim Americans are a diverse and growing population, currently estimated at 3.45 million people of all ages, including 2.15 million adults (see below for an explanation of this estimate).
 The U.S. Muslim community is made up heavily of immigrants and the children of immigrants from around the world.
 On average, Muslim Americans are considerably younger than the overall U.S. population.
+7

 In their educational attainment levels, Muslims closely resemble the general public.
 About three-in-ten (31%) U.S. Muslims are college graduates, including 11% who have a postgraduate degree.
 On average, Muslim immigrants are more highly educated than U.S.-born Muslims.

 Financially, Muslims are about as likely as Americans in general to have a household income over $100,000.
 At the same time, they are more likely than Americans in general to have an income under $30,000.
 The survey also finds that Muslims are three times as likely as other Americans to be without a job and looking for work.

 The rest of this chapter provides a detailed examination of the demographic characteristics of the U.S. Muslim population.

 Three-quarters of U.S. Muslims are immigrants or the children of immigrants

 Nearly six-in-ten U.S. Muslims adults (58%) are first-generation Americans, having been born in another country.
 An additional 18% are second-generation Americans – people who were born in the U.S. and who have at least one parent who was an immigrant.
 About a quarter (24%) of U.S. Muslims are U.S. natives with U.S.-born parents (i.e., they are from families who have been in the U.S. for three generations or longer), which is the case for nearly three-quarters of U.S. adults overall (73%).